SimeonHristov99/Additional_Resources/CS_Winter_20-21/Week_10 - Lists/README.md

     print $ primesInRange 100 1 == [2,3,5,7,11,13,17,19,23,29,31,37,41,43,47,53,59,61,67,71,73,79,83,89,97]

 # Task 4
-Define a function that takes a whole number n and returns ascending left suffix of n.
+Define a function that takes a whole number and returns its ascending left suffix.

 Test cases: